unrolled/render/README.md

 e.g. when generating an asset file using [go-bindata](https://github.com/jteeuwen/go-bindata).

 ### Layouts
-Render provides a `yield` function for layouts to access:
+Render provides `yield` and `block` functions for layouts to access:
 ~~~ go
 // ...
 r := render.New(render.Options{